Search⌘ K

 First, they map each loan application into a feature space based on its features and label each loan application as either “approved” or “rejected,” which creates two different classes in the dataset.
 Next, they try to find a decision boundary that will separate the data linearly.

-SVM finds the best hyperplane that separates the two classes, that is, the decision boundary that separates the approved and rejected loan applications.
-It finds the hyperplane that maximizes the margin, which is the distance between the hyperplane and the closest loan applications from each class.
-This means they want the hyperplane to be as far away as possible from the closest approved and rejected loan applications.
+The best hyperplane is the one that maximizes the margin, which is the distance between the hyperplane and the closest data points from each class.
+These closest points, which lie on the margin boundaries, are called the support vectors.
+This means the goal is to position the hyperplane so it is as far away as possible from the nearest approved and rejected loan applications.

-However, they don’t need to consider every loan application when determining the hyperplane.
-Only the loan applications that lie closest to the hyperplane, called support vectors, are used to determine its position.
-This approach makes SVM memory-efficient and allows us to create a model that can handle a large number of features.
+2. Focus on support vectors: We don’t need to consider every loan application when determining the hyperplane.
+Only the support vectors—the loan applications that lie closest to the hyperplane—are used to determine its precise position and orientation.
+All other points can be removed, and the final decision boundary wouldn’t change.
+This approach makes SVM memory-efficient and allows us to create models that are driven by the most critical, hardest to classify data points.

 The plot above shows two classifiers that separate the positive and negative classes of a dataset.
 The blue line represents the SVM classifier, whereas the green line represents the other classifier.
 The points on the dotted line are called support vectors because they’re the closest to the hyperplane, and the distance between the blue dotted lines is called the margin, which is what we want to maximize in SVM to get the best possible classifier.
 We can’t say that the green line is a hyperplane of SVM because it doesn’t have a maximum margin.